mixedconnections/AWS-Redshift/README.md

-Creating Redshift Cluster using the AWS python SDK
-An example of Infrastructure-as-code
+Creating Redshift Cluster using the AWS python SDK, an example of Infrastructure-as-code